 10. Longkang Fishing

 There are quite a few places in modern Singapore where you can still bring your children to experience longkang fishing or kampong fishing.
 Children, especially boys, will love an hour or two trying to catch that sneaky fish.
-Check out the List of Longkang Fishing Venues in Singapore compiled for you.
+Check out this list of Longkang Fishing venues in Singapore compiled for you.

 What other activities do you do with your son?
 Share them with us in the comments below!

 By Dorothea Chow

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.